charankotta32-star/movie-recommendation-system/README.md

 * NLTK

 ---

 ## 📥 Dataset

 This project uses the **TMDB 5000 Movie Dataset**.

-You can download it from Kaggle: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata
+🔗 Download from Kaggle:
+https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata

 The dataset contains metadata for ~5000 movies including:

-- Genres
+* Genres
-- Cast
+* Cast
-- Crew
+* Crew
-- Keywords
+* Keywords
-- Overview
+* Overview

-Download the dataset and place the CSV files in the project folder before running the code.
+📌 After downloading, place the CSV files in the project directory before running the code.

+---

 ## ▶️ How to Run